Andreus00/tweepic/README.md

 ### Urgent:
 - [ ] Cluster the tweets
+  - [x] Add random forest to the pipeline
-- [ ] Use the embeddings of the tweets to find an online cluster
+  - [x] Use the embeddings of the tweets to find neighbors
-- [ ] Use the embeddings of the words to crate the edges of the graph
+  - [ ] Use the embeddings of the words to create the edges of the graph
+- [ ] Feeature enhance
   - [ ] Add time feature to the final embeddings
   - [ ] Embeddings of hashtags as another "Pipeline"
-- [x] Add random forest to the pipeline

 ### Not urgent: